St. Lawrence species

 In season

 The flat, leathery fronds of rockweed divide repeatedly into “Y” shapes.
-At the ends are growths, generally yellow-orange in color, called “receptacles”.
-Their shape varies according to the species, during the reproduction period: round, forked, long, etc.
+At the ends are growths, generally yellow-orange, called “receptacles.”
+Their shape varies according to the species during the reproduction period: round, forked, long, etc.

-Rockweeds range in color from dark yellow to green and brown.
+Rockweeds range in colour from dark yellow to green and brown.
 They cling to rocks with small holdfasts.

 Rockweeds are extremely hardy algae.
-They can survive severe dehydration, as well as exposure to fresh water.
+They can survive severe dehydration and exposure to fresh water.

 CO2